recap/docker-mac-routes/README.md

 - Run a `busybox` container with `NET_ADMIN` privileges to query the IP of `eth1`.
 - Query Docker networks.
 - Add a route for every Docker network.

+### Note for Docker Desktop versions >= 4.39.0

+Since version 4.39.0, Docker Desktop introduces `iptable` rules that block traffic from MacOS to containers.
+To fix this I introduce a few more steps in the script:

+- Check for Docker Desktop version.
+- Build an Alpine docker image with `iptables` installed.
+- For every Docker network, check for `iptables` rules and remove the `DROP` rule that blocks traffic from MacOS to containers.

 ## How to run